-Remote workers have been scouring the internet looking for work from home tips to help them achieve a whole new level of work-life balance.
+Remote workers have been scouring the internet looking for work from home tips to help them achieve a work-life balance.
 It’s easy to get slammed with work and sit at your computer all day.
 Sitting down for too long is detrimental to your health and increases your risk of chronic health problems, such as heart disease, diabetes, and some cancers, as well as having major negative effects on your mental health.
 Our bodies are built to stand upright because our bowels, heart, and cardiovascular system work more effectively in that position.

 Negative effects of staring at screens

 Another factor that affects our health is working at a computer all day.
 Research shows the light from screens may be having negative effects on our brain and our bodies - especially our vision and sleep patterns.
 Staring at a screen all day can cause vision problems such as digital eye strain or some call it computer vision syndrome which can cause blurred vision, headaches, sore neck, back, and shoulders, light sensitivity, sore, tired, or burning eyes.
 Additionally, the blue light from screens especially when used late at night before bedtime can intercept your body’s circadian rhythms, which regulate sleep and wake cycles and also inhibits the production of melatonin the hormone critical for sleep function.
 Between working 8-12 hour days, checking social media, email, and news from our phones, we are looking at screens a huge part of our day.